PaddlePaddle/PaddleOCR/StyleText/README.md

 * (2) Background extraction module.
 * (3) Fusion module.

 After these three steps, you can quickly realize the image text style transfer.
-The following figure is som results of the data synthesis tool.
+The following figure is some results of the data synthesis tool.

 <div align="center">
     <img src="doc/images/2.png" width="1000">